GDPR or Bust?

-More project activities you should also consider as you formulate your GDPR preparation strategy could include:
+More project activities you could also consider when formulating your GDPR preparation strategy:

 - Training for staff and any appointed ‘Data Protection Officer’ (DPO)

 - Self Assessment of current and ongoing GDPR readiness and compliance

 - Process Mapping of all the existing personal data processes